ImageMagick/Usage-Markdown/warping/index.md

 Also you can not control the mixing of colors during the [Image Rotation](#rotate) using the [Interpolation Setting](../misc/#interpolation).
 Which means you can not preserve the original colors of the image.

-For example here I rotated a simple vertical line of pixels by 17 degrees, which I then scaled so as to show the effect of the individual pixels in the resulting image.
+For example, here I rotated a simple vertical line of pixels by 17 degrees, which I then scaled so as to show the effect of the individual pixels in the resulting image.

 ~~~
 convert -size 10x30 xc: -draw 'line 5,0 5,30' \